You're Invited!

 Edamame-Quinoa Salad

 Protein-rich quinoa serves as the base for this yummy salad.
 It gets an additional protein boost from edamame, vitamin C and lycopene from cherry tomatoes, and a hint sweetness from fresh corn.
-Chopped cilantro and fresh lime juice create a flavor profile that's bright and light for this healthy dish!
+Or change it up and use avocado and chickpeas, as shown in the photo.

 Find the original recipe at Better Homes & Gardens.